-The motor cortex is made up of 2 basic areas: the primary motor cortex and the association cortex.
+The motor cortex is made up of two basic areas: the primary motor cortex and the association cortex.

 Moreover, it contains a mental map of your body, represented in the form of a homunculus.
 The cortical homunculus shows that some parts of the body take up disproportionate areas of the brain depending on their dexterity (for example, the hands and face take up more space than the legs).

-The premotor cortex controls preparation for movement, and sensory and spacial guidance of movement.
+The premotor cortex controls preparation for movement and sensory and spatial guidance of movement.
 The supplementary area is responsible for movement planning and coordination.
 We activate the supplementary area whenever we perform an action that requires both feet or both hands.

 All these movements are coordinated effortlessly by the motor cortex, and it all happens in a fraction of a second.

-Obvious consequences of damage to the motor cortex are movement impairments.
-Symptoms vary depending on the location of the damage.
+The obvious consequence of damage to the motor cortex is movement impairment.
+The symptoms vary depending on the location of the damage.